Mariammomostafa/Spring-Security/springMvc_Security_InMemorySave/README.md

 # Spring Mvc security project
+## for MVC :
+- create Dispatcher Servlet class & another class for it's configurations
+- create bean of InternalResourceViewResolver for detect the path of jsp pages
+## for Security :
 - this project concerns with spring security where we able to :
 - create SecurityConfig class which responsible for creation SecurityFilterChain bean
    - This class MUST be annotated by @Configuration & @EnableWebSecurity